My Business in Thailand is more than girls in Bikini

 Connect with other business owner in Thailand.

-When you run a business, support is key.
+When you run a business, network and support is key.

 You want to surround yourself with people who share the same experience, go through similar challenges… This is why being in a co-working space in Thailand is so good.